apiel/zicBox/NOTE.md

 - TODO patch or pattern morphing between 2 kicks for example...

 - TODO set wifi config

+- FIXME tempo issue between thread ^^ (need to figure out how to reproduce)

 - TODO optimize drum engine by caching them... <-- the problem is that what use lot of resource are actually the effect, then caching become way more complicated!
               - create a vector of note + buffer[48 * 5000] or 48k * 5 (5sec <--> 5000ms) --> it would use about 0.9155 MB of RAM per note
               - when note on trigger, we look in the vector if note is already cached